-A. A member school may sponsor separate teams for students of each gender where selection for such teams is based upon competitive skill or the activity involved is a contact sport.
-If a school sponsors a team in a particular sport for members of one gender, but sponsors no such team for members of the other gender, members of the excluded gender may be allowed to try out for the team offered.

-NOTE: AAA rules permit girls to play on the football and baseball teams.
+- B. A member school may sponsor separate teams for students of each gender where selection for such teams is based upon competitive skill or the activity involved is a contact sport.
+If a school sponsors a team in a particular sport for members of one gender, but sponsors no such team for members of the other gender, members of the excluded gender may be allowed to try out for the team offered. - NOTE 1: AAA rules permit girls to play on the football and baseball teams.

-NOTE: Arkansas birth certificates state the sex of the person.
+NOTE 2: Arkansas birth certificates state the sex of the person.
 The birth certificate is the document the AAA relies upon to determine participation in girls or boys activities where applicable.
 The AAA will accept a changed birth certificate concerning sex which is allowed under ACA Sec.
 20-18-307.

-- B. If a sport is offered for members of each gender, athletes must participate with members of their own gender in district, region, state, or overall competition, except for female athletes who must choose prior to the district/conference tournament to waive their opportunity to compete in girls state competition in order to compete on a boys team in a district/conference or state competition. - C. No athlete will be allowed to compete in both boys and girls district/conference or state competition in individual sports.
-Individual sports are bowling, golf, tennis, cross country, gymnastics, swimming, wrestling, and track. - D. DEAD WEEKS.
-All AAA member schools will observe an annual mandatory two-week athletic dead period running the week prior to July 4th and the week of July 4th.
-During this time coaches (licensed teacher coaches and registered volunteers) shall be prohibited from engaging in any type of activity involving student athletes whether it be practice, training, weight lifting, competition, or travel.
-Further, school athletic facilities will be closed to student athletes during this period.
-Schools that have the only baseball and softball fields in the community may allow the community to use the school fields during the dead period as long as no school teams are playing and no school coaches are coaching the teams.
+- C. If a sport is offered for members of each gender, athletes must participate with members of their own gender in district, region, state, or overall competition, except for female athletes who must choose prior to the district/conference tournament to waive their opportunity to compete in girls state competition in order to compete on a boys team in a district/conference or state competition. - D. No athlete will be allowed to compete in both boys and girls district/conference or state competition in individual sports.
+Individual sports are bowling, golf, tennis, cross country, swimming, wrestling, and track.